 Our target students for art education activities are Cambodian children.
 In addition to classes for nearby children at schools, at the request of domestic and international support groups and NGOs, we currently teach at two community centers, two nursing homes, five public elementary schools, one international NGO, (Approximately 400 people) provide more than 200 art lessons annually.
 (As of February 2020)

-A tourist destination with the world archeological site Angkor Wat, a foreign language skills will open up opportunities for future work in Siem Reap.
+A tourist destination with the world archaeological site Angkor Wat, foreign language skills will open up opportunities for future work in Siem Reap.

 For this reason, we provide free Japanese lessons four times a week from Monday to Thursday for nearby children.